fbeeper/fbeeper.github.io/_posts/2020-06-11-Accessibility-Audit-VoiceOver-101.md

 tags: [accessibility, iOS, VoiceOver]
 ---

-Anyone, regardless their knowledge, can quickly get started and audit very important aspects of accessibility in an iOS app.
-Let me start with VoiceOver.
+Anyone, regardless their knowledge, can quickly get started (and even audit accessibility) with VoiceOver.

 ## VoiceOver